-Lesson Plan: The Logging and Clearcutting Debate
+Lesson Plan: For Teachers: The Logging and Clearcutting Debate

 Write the following terms on the board or chart paper: Clayoquot Sound, MacMillan Bloedel, Sierra Club.
 Ask: How are these terms connected?
 What do you know about the controversy over Clayoquot Sound?
 Identify clearcutting, tree spiking, former B.C. premier Mike Harcourt, and other issues and people involved in the dispute.

 Direct students to the topic Clearcutting and Logging: The War of the

 Woods on the CBC Digital Archives website.
 In small groups, students will